cosdata/cosdata-public-docs/src/content/docs/getting-started/introduction.md

 description: Learn about Cosdata, the next-gen vector database for advanced search and retrieval augmented generation
 ---

 Cosdata is a cutting-edge vector database designed to tackle the complex challenges of modern search and retrieval.
-By combining semantic search capabilities with knowledge graphs and advanced AI technologies, Cosdata delivers a powerful platform for building intelligent data applications.
+By combining dense, sparse, and full-text search capabilities with advanced AI technologies, Cosdata delivers a powerful platform for building intelligent data applications.

 > **Open Source**: Cosdata is fully open-source and available on <a href="https://github.com/cosdata/cosdata" target="_blank" rel="noopener noreferrer">GitHub</a>.
 We welcome contributions and feedback from the community!